telerik/kendo-ui-core/docs/web/grid/how-to/Layout/hide-scrollbar-when-not-needed.md

 ---
-title: Hide the vertical scrollbar when not needed
+title: Hide the Vertical Scrollbar
-page_title: Hide the vertical scrollbar when not needed
+page_title:  Hide the Vertical Scrollbar | Kendo UI Grid Widget
-description: Hide the vertical scrollbar when not needed
+description: "Learn how to hide the vertical scrollbar of the Kendo UI Grid widget when you do not need it."
+slug: howto_hide_vertical_scrollbar_grid
 ---

-# Hide the Grid's vertical scrollbar when not needed
+# Hide the Vertical Scrollbar

-The following runnable example demonstrates how to conditionally hide the vertical scrollbar of the Kendo UI Grid, when the total height of all table rows is less than the Grid height.
+The example below demonstrates how to conditionally hide the vertical scrollbar of the Kendo UI Grid, when the total height of all table rows is less than the Grid height.

-#### Example
+###### Example

 ```html
 <style>